 Sharing good practices is widely carried out at all levels, between public institutions, countries, companies and cities in different countries or within the same country.
-Over the past 20 years, we have seen the emergence of numerous exchange platforms and institutions such as the national French transition agency (ADEME) have made this one of their main missions.
-But there are conditions for feasibility and effectiveness: studies tend to show that practice sharing is easier between members of the same trade or the same sector.
+Over the past 20 years, we have seen the emergence of numerous national and international exchange platforms and institutions.
+But diffusing practices also include feasibility and effectiveness conditions: studies tend to show that practice sharing is easier between members of the same trade or the same sector.
 One of the obstacles is that even for cities or companies that are geographically close or in terms of activities will not always have the same institutional culture.
-This makes it difficult to integrate an innovation in one while it is obvious in another.
-This refers to the attitude and existence of a culture of experimentation, to which we return below, as this issue has come up repeatedly in the discussions of WG2.
+Thus, innovation in one institution may be easier than in another due to differences in attitudes and institutional culture relative to experimentation, risks of failure and so on.
+We return to this point below, as this issue has came up repeatedly in the WG2 discussions.